pytorch/tutorials/advanced_source/cpp_custom_ops.rst

 Please see `extension-cpp <https://github.com/pytorch/extension-cpp>`_ for an example for how this is set up.

+Starting with PyTorch 2.6, you can now build a single wheel for multiple CPython versions (similar to what you would do for pure python packages).
+In particular, if your custom library adheres to the `CPython Stable Limited API
-In PyTorch 2.6 and later, if your custom library adheres to the `CPython stable Limited API <https://docs.python.org/3/c-api/stable.html>`_ or avoids CPython entirely, you can build one python agnostic wheel against a minimum supported CPython version through setuptools' ``py_limited_api`` flag, like so:
+<https://docs.python.org/3/c-api/stable.html>`_ or avoids CPython entirely, you
+can build one Python agnostic wheel against a minimum supported CPython version through setuptools' ``py_limited_api`` flag, like so:

 .. code-block:: python